Haitian gang leader charged in kidnapping of US missionaries

 Associated Press

-WASHINGTON (AP) — Federal prosecutors in the U.S. have charged the leader of a notoriously violent Haitian gang with conspiracy to commit hostage taking for his alleged role in the kidnapping of 16 Americans last year.

-Joly Germaine, 29, who is also known as “Yonyon,” is accused of leading the 400 Mawozo gang and is the first person charged in the U.S. in connection with the kidnapping of the missionaries last fall.
-He was extradited to the U.S. last week and faces separate charges in a firearms trafficking case, prosecutors said.
+Germine Joly, 29, who is also known as “Yonyon,” is accused of leading the 400 Mawozo gang and is the first person charged by Justice Department prosecutors with having any involvement in the kidnapping of the Christian missionaries.
+He was extradited to the U.S. last week and faces separate firearm trafficking charges, prosecutors said.

-U.S. prosecutors say Germaine was in a Haitian prison during the kidnapping but had “directed and asserted control of 400 Mawozo gang members’ kidnapping operations, including ransom negotiation for the hostages’ release.”

 A total of 17 people from the missionary group — 12 adults and five minors — were abducted Oct.
 16 shortly after visiting an orphanage in Ganthier, in the Croix-des-Bouquets area, the group has said.
 The group included 16 Americans and one Canadian.